Yaruno292/Gameobject-Name-Parenter/README.md

 Press the "Combine" button to merge the GameObjects.

 ## Warning
-Be sure to make backups before pressing "Combine"
+Be sure to make backups before pressing "Combine".
 The changes are hard to revert